The diameter of weighted random graphs: First passage percolation in

-If there is no such $t$, i.e. if the component containing $a$ has size at most $k$, we define $T_a(k) = \infty$.
-More precisely, we use $I_a$ to denote the size of the component containing $a$ in the graph minus one, in other words,
+If there is no such $t$, that is, if the component containing $a$ has size at most $k$, we define $T_a(k) = \infty$.
+More precisely, we use $I_a$ to denote the size of the component containing $a$ in the graph minus one.
+In other words,

 so that for all $k>I_a$, we set $T_a(k)=\infty$.
 Note that there is a vertex in $B_w(a,T_a(k))$ which is not in any ball of smaller radius around $a$.
-When the weights are i.i.d. according to a random variable with continuous density, this vertex is in addition unique with probability one.
+When the weights are i.i.d. according to a random variable with continuous density, this vertex is, in addition, unique with probability one.
 We will assume this in what follows.
 For an integer $i\leq I_a$, we use $\hd_a(i)$ to denote the forward-degree of the (unique) node added at time $T_a(i)$ in $B_w(a,T_a(i))$.
 Recall that the forward-degree is the degree minus one.
-Define $\hS_a(i)$ as follows.
+Define $\hS_a(i)$ as follows:

 For a connected graph $H$, the tree excess of $H$ is denoted by $\tx(H)$, which is the maximum number of edges that can be deleted from $H$ while still keeping it connected.
 By an abuse of notation, for a subset $W \subseteq V$, we denote by $\tx(W)$ the tree excess of the induced subgraph $G[W]$ of $G$ on $W$.
-(If $G[W]$ is not connected, then $\tx(W) :=\infty$.)
-Consider the growing balls $B_w(a,T_a(i))$ for $0\leq i\leq I_a$ centered at $a$ and let $X_a(i)$ be the tree excess of $B_w(a,T_a(i))$:
+(If $G[W]$ is not connected, then $\tx(W):=\infty$.)
+Consider the growing balls $B_w(a,T_a(i))$ for $0\leq i\leq I_a$ centered at~$a$, and let $X_a(i)$ be the tree excess of $B_w(a,T_a(i))$,

 We extend the definition of $X_a$ to all the integer values by setting $X_a(i) = X_a(I_a)$ for all $i > I_a$.

 The number of edges crossing the boundary of the ball $B_w(a,T_a(i))$ is denoted by $S_a(i)$.
 A simple calculation shows that